 Unfortunately the big hefty connector means I had to drill a 25mm hole through my house wall to be able to get the RJ45 connector housing through (dragging the redundant power connector with it).
 I would have preferred to see an RJ45 socket within the camera housing and a waterproof gland I could pass the cable through, enabling me to drill a very small 10mm hole in the wall and pass just the cable through before terminating.
 An alternative would be if Amcrest sold an additional ‘ring’ to mount the camera on, providing an empty space behind the camera to securely hide the cables.

 While the power connector configuration did frustrate me a little, in Amcrest’s defence this seems to be the same configuration on all IP cameras I’ve seen.
 This small irritation was far outweighed by everything else about the cameras, including the software, building quality, performance and price point.

-I submitted a support ticket to Amcrest to see how they respond, always a good test of a company, they did response quickly and even followed up to see how I rated their support.
-Unfortunately, I asked how I could get a replacement dome (the most likely bit to be vandalized or damaged on a dome security camera), I received the following response:
+I submitted a support ticket to Amcrest to see how they respond, always a good test of a company, they did respond quickly and even followed up to see how I rated their support.
+I asked how I could get a replacement dome (the most likely bit to be vandalized or damaged on a dome security camera), I received the following response: